10 Best Bodyweight Arm Exercises

 How to Do Them:

-2. Keep your head and neck in a neutral position with your chin tucked and eyes on the floor.
+1. Keep your head and neck in a neutral position with your spine neutral and chin tucked.
+You can rest your eyes on the floor.

-Suggested Reps: Start with 2 sets of 10.
+Suggested Reps: Start with 2 sets of 10 pushups.
 Over time, you can add more until you can do 3 sets of 10.

 2. Decline Push-ups